themesberg/flowbite-svelte/src/routes/docs/components/toast.md

 Use the `level` prop to show success, danger, or warning alert messages to your users.

+Another way to easily change the colors is to use the `color` prop.

+Please note that the `color` prop takes precedence over the `level` prop, i.e., if you set the `color` prop, the `level` prop will not take effect.

+Set the `level` prop to `none` and use the `extraIconClass` prop to customize your desired styles.

 ```svelte example class="flex flex-col items-center" hideScript
 <script>
   import { Toast } from 'flowbite-svelte';